-reducing the amount of any other entitlement that is or may become payable in relation to a time before the Effective Date.

-Furthermore, the parties do not consider that this Deed will allow any further amendments to the terms governing the Fund that will have the effect of:

-- unless the trustee is a corporation, altering the purpose of the Fund so that it is no longer solely or primarily the provision of old age pensions under superannuation law. - unless the sole or primary purpose of the Fund is to provide old age pensions to members, allowing any person except a corporation to be appointed trustee of the fund.
+- 5.1 The parties do not consider that this Deed has either of the following effects: - 5.1.1 reducing or adversely affecting the rights of the members to accrued entitlements that arose before the Effective Date. - 5.1.2 reducing the amount of any other entitlement that is or may become payable in relation to a time before the Effective Date. - 5.2 Furthermore, the parties do not consider that this Deed will allow any further amendments to the terms governing the Fund that will have the effect of: - 5.2.1 unless the trustee is a corporation, altering the purpose of the Fund so that it is no longer solely or primarily the provision of old age pensions under superannuation law. - 5.2.2 unless the sole or primary purpose of the Fund is to provide old age pensions to members, allowing any person except a corporation to be appointed trustee of the fund.